Rundiz-WP/rundiz-downloads/readme.txt

 License: MIT
 License URI: https://opensource.org/licenses/MIT

-Downloads manager for WordPress that support GitHub auto update.
+Download manager for WordPress that support GitHub auto update.

 == Description ==
-The downloads manager for WordPress that support GitHub auto update, any remote file update.
+The download manager for WordPress that support GitHub auto update, any remote file update.

 = Features =

- * Manage downloads files locally or hosted on GitHub or any remote files.
+ * Manage download files locally or hosted on GitHub or any remote files.
  * Auto update download URL once GitHub repository was updated.
- * Manual update remote file data such as file size changed.
+ * Manual update multiple remote file data such as file size that was changed.
- * Downloads logs/statistic.
+ * Download logs/statistic.
  * Block bots from downloading by captcha, user agent.
+ * Captcha with the audio.
  * Redirect to file or force download (local file only).
  * Support shortcode.
  * Customisable download element for shortcode.